 They have locations in both Capitol Hill and Ballard, which also happen to be two of my favorite neighborhoods in Seattle.
 If you find yourself in either of those areas, which you really should, stop at Frankie and Jo’s and support what they’re doing.

 One important note: some of their cookies and brownies and their waffle cones are made using Bob’s Red Mill gluten free oat flour – which is not 100% purity protocol oats.
-Celiacs should avoid.
-However, the ingredients for all flavors are posted everywhere, so you can make an informed decision.
+I think Celiacs should avoid (read here for why), but I also realize that you might have different opinions on oats than I do.
+Either way, the ingredients for all flavors are posted everywhere, so you can make an informed decision.

 Other Celiac-Safe Gluten Free Restaurants

-La Cocina Oaxaqueña: Oaxacan food, which is one of my favorites, with plenty of options for Celiacs, and a dedicated fryer for chips (at least my last time checking – always double check!).
+La Cocina Oaxaqueña: Oaxacan food, which is one of my favorite food groups, with plenty of options for Celiacs, and a dedicated fryer for chips (at least my last time checking – always double check!).
 Great happy hour, from 4-6pm everyday, and 10pm-12am M-Sat.

 Bok a Bok: Gluten free fried chicken with a dedicated fryer!
 They don’t fry anything with gluten in the fryer, although a few of the non-fried wings (dry wings) are not gluten free.
 You can see the allergen menu here.
 They have locations around the city – in Capitol Hill and the U District.